Director Remuneration Policy

 - Levels of occupational safety and labour climate.

 Each annual director remuneration report shall describe the implementation of this Policy, shall identify the specific parameters for each financial year to which the annual variable remuneration of the executive directors shall be linked, and shall report on the level of achievement of the objectives.

 The Remuneration Committee shall evaluate the performance of each of the executive directors, for which purposes it may rely on the advice of an independent expert, and shall submit a reasoned proposal to the Board of Directors for approval thereof.

-The plans typically have a duration of six years, of which the initial three-year period is the period for evaluating the performance level compared to the parameters to which the plan is linked, and the next three years are the payment period during which the shares are delivered on a deferred basis.
+The plans typically have a duration of six years, of which the initial three-year period is the period for evaluating the performance level compared to the parameters to which the plan is linked, and the next three financial years are the payment period during which the shares are delivered on a deferred basis.

-In this connection, during each of the three years of the payment period and for each delivery of shares, it is expected that there will be an evaluation whether to confirm or totally or partially cancel the corresponding payment and, if applicable, to claim the total or partial reimbursement of the shares already delivered (or the amount thereof in cash) under certain circumstances.
+In this connection, during each of the three years of the accrual and payment period and for each delivery of shares, it is expected that there will be an evaluation whether to confirm or totally or partially cancel the corresponding payment and, if applicable, to claim the total or partial reimbursement of the shares already delivered (or the amount thereof in cash) under certain circumstances.
 The shares shall be delivered along with the remuneration corresponding to said shares that has accrued since the initial allocation thereof to the beneficiaries.

-5.4.
-Remuneration for holding the position of director at other companies of the Group that are not wholly owned
+5.4 Remuneration for holding the position of director at other companies of the group that are not wholly owned

-Executive directors and officers of the Group who hold the position of director at companies that are not wholly owned, either directly or indirectly, by the Company, may receive remuneration corresponding to the position from said companies in accordance with their corporate governance rules on the same terms as the other directors.
+Executive directors and officers of the group who hold the position of director at companies that are not wholly owned, either directly or indirectly, by the Company, may receive remuneration corresponding to the position from said companies in accordance with their corporate governance rules on the same terms as the other external directors.